jonathanhindharta/CypressWebAutomation/README.md

 # Cypress Web Automation
-Cypress Web Automation Assignment By Jonathan Hindharta
+Cypress Example Web Automation By Jonathan Hindharta

 - For E2E Automation, it can be found in file E2EAutomation.js
 - For API Endpoint test suite automation, it can be found in file APIEndPointAutomation.js